ylow/turicreate/userguide/image_similarity/README.md

 reference_data  = tc.image_analysis.load_images('./101_ObjectCategories')
 reference_data = reference_data.add_row_number()

-# Save the SFrame for future use
+# Save the XFrame for future use
-reference_data.save('./caltech-101.sframe')
+reference_data.save('./caltech-101.xframe')
 ```

 We can explore the data interactively using: